 The EPO has no discretion in this area (A9.2 PR).

 I draw your attention to the fact that the competent courts born can be that a court of a Contracting State: no US jurisdiction, Chinese, etc. can not be competent.

 Note, however, that if such a court makes a decision, it would be possible to have the decision recognized by a court of a Member State by exequatur.
 However, the stay of proceedings of the R14 EPC (and described below) will not be possible.

-Section 1.2.
-Conditions for exercising your right at the EPO
+Conditions for exercising your right with the EPO

 In order to exercise his right with the European Office, three conditions must be fulfilled (R16 (1) EPC):

 - the patent is not yet to be issued,

 - the decision of the competent court must be res judicata Since less 3 months,

 - the decision must be recognized under protocol on recognition (Articles 9 and 10) in the countries designated by the patent application (basically, there is nothing to do, except in special cases).